djrlj694/Makefile-Xcode/.make/README.md

 #### Intermediate Targets

 An **intermediate target** corresponds to a file that is needed on the way from a source file to a target file.
 It typically is a temporary file that is needed only once to generate the target after the source changed.
 The `make` command automatically removes files that are identified as intermediate targets.
-In other words, such files that did not exist before a `make` run do not exist after a `make` run.
+In other words, such files that did not exist before a `make` run won't exist after a `make` run.

 #### Second Expansion Targets